 It is an environment that is harshest on the city cats.
 Though we keep the feeder full and put down straw in sheltered places – few city cats have what it takes to make it through a Minnesota winter.

 “Have you seen Tux lately?” my wife asked one morning.

 She looked out the living room window to check on the cat feeder.
 “I thought I saw him last night,” she said.

 So that night when I heard the rustle of frozen leaves and the scratch of claws on the feeder, I glanced out the window.

 “Are you sure?” she asked.

-“It was black and white alright,” I said, “but the white went from the tip of its nose to the tip of its tail.”
+“It is black and white alright,” I said, “but the white goes from the tip of its nose to the tip of its tail.”

 I took care of it.

-I know how to live trap skunks without getting sprayed and when I got him, I took the virtue of generosity to the point where it could become a vice.
+I know how to live trap skunks without getting sprayed and when I got him, I took the virtue of generosity to the point where it could be considered a vice.
 I gave the skunk a car ride.

-I figure if city people can share their pets with us, I could share our wildlife with them.
+I figure if town people can share their pets with us, I can share our wildlife with them.